-- 3.1 Over half of staff salaries are set by national pay bargaining through the Greater London Provincial Council (GLPC).
+- 3.1 Salaries for approximately two-thirds of the Council's 2,550 employees are set by national pay bargaining through the Greater London Provincial Council (GLPC).
 However, the Council decided that, in order to retain staff, it would combine pay scales into longer salary ranges.
-There are five of these from Grade B to Grade F. Progression through the range is by increments and is related to satisfactory service.
-All staff have an annual performance appraisal. - 3.2 The remaining staff within the non-schools' headcount, numbering approximately 800 including the Chief Officers, have locally determined salary grades from Grade G to Grade O. Progression through the range is by increments and is related to satisfactory service.
-All staff have an annual performance appraisal. - 3.3 The pay scale is set out in the attached Appendix A. The rates shown are those effective from 1 April 2020.
+There are five of these from Grade B to Grade F. With effect from 1 April 2021, the lowest 3 points of Grade B were removed to increase the minimum salary paid to an employee who is not an Apprentice.
+Progression through grades is by annual increments and is related to satisfactory service.
+All staff have an annual performance appraisal. - 3.2 The remaining staff within the non-schools' headcount, numbering approximately 800 including the Chief Officers, have locally determined salary ranges from Grade G to Grade O. Progression through the grades is by annual increments and is related to satisfactory service.
+All staff have an annual performance appraisal. - 3.3 The Council's pay scale is set out in the attached Appendix A. The rates shown are those effective from 1 April 2022.
 The pay scale is reviewed annually on 1 April.
 Grade A is increased to match the London Living Wage.
-Grades B to F are increased in line with the cost of living award agreed by the National Joint Committee for Local Government Services.
-The cost of living award for Grades G to O is determined locally by RBKC.
+Grades B to F are increased in line with the cost of living award agreed by the

-- 3.4 The pay ranges for all posts in the Council are determined through job evaluation to ensure fairness and equality.
+- National Joint Committee for Local Government Services.
+The cost of living award for Grades G to O is determined locally by RBKC. - 3.4 The grades of all posts in the Council are determined through job evaluation to ensure fairness and equality.
 In respect of Grades B to F, this is done through a job evaluation scheme developed some years ago for all councils in London called the Greater London Provincial Council scheme.
 For Grades G to O, the job evaluation scheme that is used is the one devised by the Hay Management Consultancy Group, now part of the Korn Ferry Group.
-The composition of the Hay scheme is different from the GLPC scheme. - 3.5 In addition to these annual salaries, the Council can choose to pay extra sums to staff to recognise market pressures or additional work undertaken.
-These may be pay supplements, acting-up allowances and honoraria. - 3.6 Currently the Council pays market supplements to the following staff groups: - Child Protection Social Workers - Senior ICT managers - 3.7 Starting salaries within pay ranges are determined by reference to market rates and an individual's existing salary.
-Managers are expected where possible to avoid appointing employees at salaries which are higher than the middle of the pay range for the job being appointed to. - 3.8 Those officers who have statutory positions in relation to elections i.e. Returning officer/ Acting Returning Officer and deputies also receive a fee in recognition of these roles.
-This fee reflects the advisory fee set for each election by the Ministry of Justice.
-There are also fees paid to staff who carry out the annual canvass of the electoral register and who undertake additional work at the time of the election - poll staff, inspectors, count staff, etc. - 3.9 The Council has a number of shared senior management posts with the City of Westminster and to a lesser extent with the London Borough of Hammersmith and Fulham.
+The composition of the Hay Korn Ferry scheme is different from the GLPC scheme. - 3.5 In addition to these annual salaries, the Council can choose to pay extra sums to staff to recognise market pressures or additional work undertaken.
+These may be pay supplements, acting-up allowances and honoraria. - 3.6 Currently the Council pays market supplements to the following staff groups: - Child Protection Social Workers - Approved Mental Health Practitioners - Senior Planning and Building Control Managers/Engineers - Educational Psychologists - Small numbers of senior professional roles in services such as ICT and Housing - 3.7 Managers are expected to appoint successful candidates on the first point of the grade unless a higher point is justified.
+Appointments above the first point must be supported by evidence of experience relevant to the role, the skills or qualifications of the individual and the current market rate, which includes consideration of the individual's current salary. - 3.8 Those officers who have statutory positions in relation to elections i.e. Returning officer/ Acting Returning Officer and deputies also receive a fee in recognition of these roles.
+This fee reflects the advisory fee set for each election by the Cabinet Office.
+There are also fees paid to staff who carry out the annual canvass of the electoral register and who undertake additional work at the time of the election poll staff, inspectors, count staff, etc. - 3.9 The Council has a number of shared senior management posts with the City of Westminster and to a lesser extent with the London Borough of Hammersmith and Fulham.
 Where these are in place the remuneration is shared by the relevant Councils.